rustyrussell/bolts/bolt-taproot-gossip.md

 - if `signature` is NOT a valid [BIP340][bip-340] signature (using `node_id` over the message):
     - SHOULD send a `warning` and close the connection.
-    - MUST NOT process the message further.
+    - MUST ignore the message.

 ### Query Messages